Mass surveillance in China: Residency registration

-Grid based social management
+Grid-based social management

-On July 11, 2020, state media outlet Xinhua announced that local party committees and officials including neighbourhood management committees would be empowered to engage in law enforcement activities and hand out administrative punishments of residents within their perimeters.
-According to a high level opinion document: "[Officials at] township, village and neighbourhood [level] shall be given administrative law enforcement powers...while existing law enforcement powers and resources shall be integrated".
+On July 11, 2020, state media outlet Xinhua announced that local party committees and officials including neighborhood management committees would be empowered to engage in law enforcement activities and hand out administrative punishments of residents within their perimeters.
+According to a high-level opinion document: "[Officials at] township, village and neighbourhood [level] shall be given administrative law enforcement powers...while existing law enforcement powers and resources shall be integrated".

-According to directives sent out in 2018, the grid system carves up city neighbourhoods into a grid pattern containing 15-20 households per square, with each grid appointed a designated monitor who reports back on residents' affairs to local party committees.
-According to reporting by RFA the task of a "grid monitor" for a neighbourhood committee is to: "fully understand the residents of their grid, including exactly who lives where, which organizations they belong to, and the sort of lives they lead".
+According to directives sent out in 2018, the grid system carves up city neighborhoods into a grid pattern containing 15-20 households per square, with each grid appointed a designated monitor who reports back on residents' affairs to local party committees.
+According to reporting by RFA the task of a "grid monitor" for a neighborhood committee is to: "fully understand the residents of their grid, including exactly who lives where, which organizations they belong to, and the sort of lives they lead".

-The devolvement of law enforcement powers down to the county and village levels has been described as "unprecedented" with potential to lead to "major turmoil" and social unrest due to the fact village and local party cadres lack the ability or necessary legal knowledge to enforce laws.
+The devolvement of law enforcement powers down to the county and village levels has been described as "unprecedented" with the potential to lead to "major turmoil" and social unrest due to the fact village and local party cadres lack the ability or necessary legal knowledge to enforce laws.

 Real name registration

-Since all citizens of China are required to carry a national ID card, the resident ID card is the only acceptable form of government issued identification for a variety of services including the purchase of SIM cards, plane tickets, high speed train tickets, banking, financial services, education and healthcare.
-Further, real name registration is mandatory for internet access in China and as of December 2019, the Ministry of Industry and Information Technology required that all individuals wishing to purchase SIM cards in China submit to facial recognition scans in order to tie mobile phone numbers, text messaging and internet browsing activity to real name identities.
+Since all citizens of China are required to carry a national ID card, the resident ID card is the only acceptable form of government-issued identification for a variety of services including the purchase of SIM cards, plane tickets, high-speed train tickets, banking, financial services, education and healthcare.
+Further, real name registration is mandatory for Internet access in China and as of December 2019, the Ministry of Industry and Information Technology required that all individuals wishing to purchase SIM cards in China submit to facial recognition scans in order to tie mobile phone numbers, text messaging and Internet browsing activity to real name identities.

-The Cybersecurity Law of the People's Republic of China passed in 2017 by the Standing Committee of the National Peoples's Congress (NPCSC) mandates that providers of instant messaging services, telecommunications and internet service providers companies as well as domain name registration providers verify the real ID of users prior to provision of service.
+The Cybersecurity Law of the People's Republic of China passed in 2017 by the Standing Committee of the National People's Congress (NPCSC) mandates that providers of instant messaging services, telecommunications and Internet service providers companies as well as domain name registration providers verify the real ID of users prior to provision of service.